Dhein-4938/Annotation-Web-Game/readme.md

 ## Overview

-**Pathfinder Chronicles** takes the traditional task of data annotation and reinvents it as a fun, interactive, and narrative-driven game.
+**Pathfinder** takes the traditional task of data annotation and reinvents it as a fun, interactive, and narrative-driven game.
 Players annotate 2D height maps by placing points that define optimal paths across rugged terrain.
 These paths are dynamically visualized in 3D, providing immediate feedback and encouraging refinement through intuitive controls.
 As you complete sections of the map, your progress unfolds into a larger world filled with secrets, challenges, and story revelations.

 ---